fullstack-lang/gong/README.md

 ### gcc

-a gong stack uses gorm for the database and sqlite as the default database.
-Unfortunatly, the sqlite driver requires cgo, which requires gcc.
+A gong stack uses gorm for database access and sqlite as the default database.
+The sqlite driver requires cgo, which requires gcc.

-### go-swagger (optional, for generating Postman files)
+### go-swagger (optional)

-swagger is a go program is used after each `gongc` compilation to generate the project API in a `yml` file. gongc is robust to the absence of go-swagger but it is recommanded to use it
+go-swagger is a go program is used after each `gongc` compilation to generate the project API in a `yml` file. *gongc* is robust to the absence of go-swagger but it is recommanded to use it if you need to document the API with yaml.

-It is not mandatory to install it.

-On mac/linux, One way is
+On mac/linux,

 ```bash
 dir=$(mktemp -d)